enjoy-digital/litex/doc/fhdl.rst

 A memory object has the following parameters:

-* the width, which is the number of bits in each word.
+* The width, which is the number of bits in each word.
-* the depth, which represents the number of words in the memory.
+* The depth, which represents the number of words in the memory.
-* an optional list of integers used to initialize the memory.
+* An optional list of integers used to initialize the memory.
-* a list of port descriptions.
+* A list of port descriptions.

 Each port description contains:

-* the address signal (mandatory).
+* The address signal (mandatory).
-* the data read signal (mandatory).
+* The data read signal (mandatory).
-* the write enable signal (optional).
+* The write enable signal (optional).
 If the port is using masked writes, the width of the write enable signal should match the number of sub-words.
-* the data write signal (iff there is a write enable signal).
+* The data write signal (iff there is a write enable signal).
-* whether reads are synchronous (default) or asynchronous.
+* Whether reads are synchronous (default) or asynchronous.
-* the read enable port (optional, ignored for asynchronous ports).
+* The read enable port (optional, ignored for asynchronous ports).
-* the write granularity (default 0), which defines the number of bits in each sub-word.
+* The write granularity (default 0), which defines the number of bits in each sub-word.
 If it is set to 0, the port is using whole-word writes only and the width of the write enable signal must be 1.
 This parameter is ignored if there is no write enable signal.
-* the mode of the port (default ``WRITE_FIRST``, ignored for asynchronous ports).
+* The mode of the port (default ``WRITE_FIRST``, ignored for asynchronous ports).
 It can be:

   * ``READ_FIRST``: during a write, the previous value is read.
   * ``WRITE_FIRST``: the written value is returned.